 LGBTQ-Friendly Treatment at Riverside Recovery of Tampa

 Riverside Recovery of Tampa is an LGBTQ-friendly treatment facility that offers comprehensive services to patients with all types of addictions.
-Our facility offers the complete continuum of care, including dug and alcohol detox, intensive outpatient services, partial hospitalization programs, and residential treatment.
+Our facility offers a complete continuum of care, including drug and alcohol detox, intensive outpatient services, partial hospitalization programs, and residential treatment.
 Our programs incorporate a wide variety of treatment options, including both evidence-based, traditional therapies, and alternative therapies.

 LGBTQ clients will find Riverside Recovery of Tampa to be a refuge where they can enjoy a safe, supportive environment at all times.
 The facility is staffed by professionals, many of whom have gone through the recovery process themselves.
 Every patient at Riverside Recovery of Tampa can expect to be treated with compassion and empathy, regardless of their background or characteristics.
 We offer treatment for all types of drug and alcohol addiction, including those that are complicated by a dual diagnosis.
 Please contact us today to learn more about the services we offer to LGBTQ patients.